home-assistant/home-assistant.io/source/_components/daikin.markdown

 ## {% linkable_title Configuration %}

-The Daikin component can be configured in three ways.
+The Daikin integration can be configured in three ways.

 - Automatically via the [discovery]({{site_root}}/components/discovery/) component.
 - Via the Home Assistant user interface where it will let you enter the IP-address of your Daikin AC.